catseye/Exanoke/README.markdown

 Data types
 ----------

-Let's just go with lists and atoms for now, although natural numbers would be easy to add too.
-Atoms are all-uppercase, and `TRUE` is the only truthy atom.  `NIL` is the magical list-terminating atom, much love to it.
+Let's just go with pairs and atoms for now, although natural numbers would be easy to add too.
+Atoms are all-uppercase, and `TRUE` is the only truthy atom.
+Lists are by convention only (and by convention, lists compose via the second element of each pair, and `NIL` is the agreed-upon list-terminating atom, much love to it.)

 Arguments do not have user-defined names, they're just referred to strings of `#` symbols: `#` is the first argument to the function, `##` is the second,